-This may not be a popular opinion but I don’t love every museum I visit and Bogota has been disappointing.
-For the last six months I’ve been in and out of some amazing museums and art galleries and so I’m a tough customer.
+This may not be a popular opinion but I don’t love every museum I visit.
+And many museums in Bogota have been disappointing.
+For the last six months I’ve been in and out of some amazing art museums in Latin America and art galleries and so I’m a tough customer.

 In Mexico I spent hours looking at things I wasn’t entirely interested in, mostly pottery, and now I no longer need to see everything or feign interest.

 I don’t like everything and I haven’t had a great experience with all of the museums in Bogota.
 But I understand that everyone has their own preferences with museums and art galleries so I wanted to share all of the options.

 This Botero museum is one of the most famous and popular in Bogota, having been founded in 2000.
 This followed a donation of art from the Colombian artist and sculptor Fernando Botero Angulo to the Colombian people.

 This was made up of a combination of his own work and his collection of art from other internationally renowned artists.
 One of the most dramatic pieces to be found in the collection is a bold sculpture of a hand by Botero that you will see as you enter the reception area.

 Among the collection of art that is housed within the museum are pieces by some of the great painters from the nineteenth and twentieth centuries.
 Among the names that you will find on some of the plaques in the museum include Monet, Picasso, Dali and Chagall.
 This makes it one of the most important art collections to be found in South America.

 The museum is housed in a colonial mansion in the La Candelaria neighbourhood of the city.
 Go early as over a thousand people visit daily.
 Entrance to the Botero museum is free.